Hip Joint Jam

 Of course, if there has been too much degeneration in the joint, I will recommend a hip replacement.
 Optimally, if there hasn’t been too much damage, a hip resurfacing procedure can be done.
 Let’s remember that hip joint replacement is amongst the most successful of surgeries.
 I have seen people’s lives changed dramatically from such a procedure.
 Remember to be a pragmatist not a fanatic.
 Conservative management of FAI is very successful if you understand its components and how to resolve the specific dysfunctional movement patterns.

-Explore posts in the same categories: manual therapy, massage therapy, motor control, rehabilitation, therapy, Uncategorized
+manual therapy, massage therapy, motor control, rehabilitation, therapy, Uncategorized

 Tags: neuromuscular therapyYou can comment below, or link to this permanent URL from your own site.